 In his darkest moments, Kerkour has relied on his faith, saying that he prays that something happens to change things for the better as well as for his own sanity.

-Conjuring up memories of the MENA region also helps.
-He talks about being a proud Arab out on the streets of Morocco, hanging out with friends at the beach, going bowling or the time that he, along with most other inhabitants of Rabat, drove more than 50 miles to Casablanca to queue for hours at the newly opened McDonald’s outlet.
+Conjuring up memories of the Mena region also helps.
+He talks about being a proud Arab out on the streets of Morocco, hanging out with friends at the beach, going bowling or the time that he, along with most other inhabitants of Rabat, drove more than 80 kilometres to Casablanca to queue for hours at the newly opened McDonald’s outlet.

 Kerkour evokes the immediate familiarity with which his countrymen greet each other, the way that “everyone treats you like a neighbour or old friend”, and the natural adaptability that allows them to fix any problem or get by no matter the situation.